telerik/winforms-docs/commandbar/how-to/prevent-the-control-from-gaining-focus.md

 ##

 Currently, RadCommandBar receives the focus.
-One can easily override this behavior and do not allow
-        	the control to become focused.
+One can easily override this behavior and do not allow the control to become focused.
 Here are the three simple steps that need to be followed:

 1. Create a custom class that derives from RadCommandBar;

 1. Override the ThemeClassName property, so that the theming mechanism can recognize the new control as a RadCommandBar;

-1. Override the ProcessFocusRequested method and return false.#_[C#] _
+1. Override the ProcessFocusRequested method and return false.

 {{source=..\SamplesCS\CommandBar\HowTo\MakeRadCommandBarUnfocusable.cs region=ForbidFocus}}
 {{source=..\SamplesVB\CommandBar\HowTo\MakeRadCommandBarUnfocusable.vb region=ForbidFocus}}